stdOWL/APIException/README.md

 # APIException for FastAPI

 **APIException** is a customizable exception-handling library designed for Python and FastAPI applications, offering standardized error codes, messages, and HTTP status responses to improve error management and consistency across APIs.
+This library is particularly suitable if you want to have control over the exceptions managed by the backend, ensuring a uniform response structure across your FastAPI endpoints.

 [**View on PyPI**](https://pypi.org/project/APIException)